agorzawski/pychiver/README.md

 data = archiver.getAligned(pvs, start_date=start, end_date=end)
 #returns one combined pandas DataFrame with all PVS aligned to the desired time_base
 ```
+> **NOTE**: this will only work for scalars!
+An exception will be thrown if you will mix waveforms and scalars

 ### Get PV Status
 ```python